surma/surma.dev/content/things/rust-to-webassembly.md

 instance.exports.add(40, 2) // returns 42
 ```

-And with that, we can go ahead and use all of Rust to write WebAssembly modules.
-However, take care to stick to types that map cleanly to WebAsselby types (i.e. `u32`, `i32`, `u64`, `i64`, `f32`, `f64` and `bool`).
-If you use higher-level types like arrays, slices, or even owned types like `String`, it will compile, but yield a unexpected function signature that is not immediately obvious.
+And suddenly, we have pretty much all the power of Rust at our fingertips to write WebAssembly.
+Special care needs to be taken with functions at the module boundary (i.e. the ones you call from JavaScript).
+It’s best to stick to types that map cleanly to [WebAssembly types] (like `i32` or `f64`).
+If you use higher-level types like arrays, slices, or even owned types like `String`, it will compile, but yield a unexpected function signature and will generally become a bit hard to use.
 More on that later!

 ### Importing

-One important part of WebAssembly is the sandbox, where our code gets no access to the host environment whatsoever, unless we explicitly provide access to individual functions through imports.
+One important part of WebAssembly is its sandbox.
+It ensure that the code running in the WebAssembly VM gets no access to the host environment whatsoever, unless it was explicitly given access to individual functions through imports.

-Let’s say we want to get access to JavaScript’s randon number generator, so we don’t have to pull in an entire Rust crate just for that.
-For that to work, we need to declare what we expect to be present on the import object.
+Let’s say we want to get access to JavaScript’s random number generator.
+We could pull in the `rand` Rust crate, but why ship code for something if the host has already shipped a solution for the same problem.
+To make that work, we need to declare that we expect to be given an import.

 |||codediff|rust
 + #[link(wasm_import_module = "Math")]